Autism Assessment in Kent — NHS Wait Times, Right to Choose & Private Options

 - Family Fund — may help with costs for low-income families

-- Grants — see our grants guide
+- Grants — see our SEND grants guide

 What to Do While Waiting